zlhen/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 <!-- Our intention is to define a function <i>toNewDiaryEntry</i> that gets the request body as a parameter and returns a properly typed <i>NewDiaryEntry</i>.
 Route definition uses the function as follows -->
 We need to define a function <i>toNewDiaryEntry</i> that receives the request body as a parameter and returns a properly typed <i>NewDiaryEntry</i> object.
-The route definition uses the function as follows
+The route definition uses the function as follows.

 ```js
 import toNewDiaryEntry from '../utils'; // highlight-line